Leisure

 Options

 There is quite a range of leisure activities available on the Island and you can choose what is attractive to you, and suitable for your disability.
-AccessAble has an excellent website giving detailed information on accessibility in premises located in the Isle of Man and in the UK.
-All locations have been assessed by trained personnel and their website is well worth checking.
+AccessAble has been bought out by AirB&B to improve their access ible information, see https://www.airbnb.com/accessibility on accessibility in premises located in the Isle of Man and in the UK.
 Be aware that not all the properties listed are particularly accessible so check out the symbols on the side for suitability for your limitations.
 Suggestions on finding accessible properties are included in some sections below.

 Hope you enjoy getting out and about!
 If you would like to see an activity added on our site, please use the feedback option on the home page to pass on details.